codercurious/onlyfans-downloader/README.md

 4. Drag and drop the unzipped extension folder to the page.
 Alternatively, you can click on 'Load unpacked extension' button and select the unzipped extension folder to install
 5. Make sure the extension appears in the extensions page, then come back and refresh the onlyfans downloader page

+## How to use the chrome extension in incognito mode
+1. Click on the chrome menu at the top right corner (three dots).
+2. Go to `More tools › Extensions`.
+3. Find the OnlyfansDownloader extension and click on `Details` button.
+4. Enable the option `Allow in incognito`

-## How to download using cookies and proxy url
+## How to download using cookies and proxy url (No longer supported)

 1. Choose download method as 'Proxy and cookies'
 2. Enter proxy url to use when extracting download urls from onlyfans.
 You must use the same proxy as your browser proxy in order to view and download the content
 3. Follow steps to get cookies below

-## Steps to get cookies
+## Steps to get cookies (Not needed anymore)

 1. Install this popular cookie manager extension: [Cookie Editor](https://chrome.google.com/webstore/detail/hlkenndednhfkekhgcdicdfddnkalmdm)
 2. Sign in to your onlyfans account